-Being self employed your time is precious to you.
-Whether you're finding you have too little time or you're not using your time in the way that you would like to, these tips can help you get back on track to reclaiming your time.
+When you're self employed, your time is precious to you.
+Whether you're finding you have too little time or you're not using your time in the way that you would like to, these tips can help you get back on track with managing your time use.

 What is time?

-Time is known as the fact that there are 60 seconds in a minute, 60 minutes in an hour, 24 hours in a day, and so on.
+Time is relative to each person, whether the day flies by or it feels as though its dragged.
+The fact is there are 60 seconds in a minute, 60 minutes in an hour, 24 hours in a day, and so on.
 This form of time is unchanging and cannot be controlled, but how you view time can be.

 How is is that being in work for an hour can feel like a full day or a child growing up feel like a fleeting moment?
 This is because your personal view on time is different from the actual time.
 Boring tasks take longer and interesting tasks take less time.